 Many of the batteries that end up in landfills are those that have only been used once.

-This means there will be little to no need for worrying about how to dispose of them correctly.
+This means there will be little to no need for worrying about how to dispose or recycle batteries correctly.
 Using rechargeable batteries has other advantages such as:

 - Reducing hazardous and harmful waste from ending up in general landfills.